Boards, Commissions, Committees and Task Forces

 - Consists of three citizen members for overlapping terms of three years.
 Its objective is to make determinations regarding whether a particular animal is a Dangerous Animal or At-Risk Animal, as defined in the Park Ridge Municipal Code.
 Meets as needed.

 - Consists of five citizen members, the majority of whom are architects.
 The commission has jurisdiction over the exterior appearance of all new construction, additions to single-family homes and multi-family dwellings, commercial and institutional structures, to assure their appearance meets community standards.
 Decisions of the Appearance Commission are final and do not go to the City Council for review.
-Meets third Thursday of month.
+Meets the fourth Wednesday of the month.

 (Please note: applications are not accepted via e-mail.
 All materials must be submitted in person.
 Information on Appearance Commission ordinances is also available on this web site in the Park Ridge Municipal Code, Article 15, Chapter 7 )